fsdias/fsdias.github.io/_posts/2020-11-16-network_distance.md

 mathjax: "true"
 ---

-This post will explain how to calculate network distances between riparian vegetation censuses in a river network.
-There are some tools in QGIS and GRASS GIS that can perform these calculations.
-Still, I decided to use R because it allows me to format the output structure.
+In this post I will explain how to calculate network distances between riparian vegetation samples in a river network.
+Network distance measures the distance between two sites along the river network.
+There are some tools in QGIS and GRASS GIS that can perform these calculations, but I think is R more flexible for this particular task.

 We need two shapefiles to start, one with the river network and another with the vegetation samples' point location.
 Important notes about the shapefiles: